 Trepkowski was self-taught; he did not graduate from arts or design school.
 In fact, he did not even have a high school diploma.
-He has only spent a few months at the Municipal School of Decorative Arts.
-Despite lack of conventional education, he became one of the originators of the Polish School of Posters.
+He spent just a few months at the Municipal School of Decorative Arts.
+Despite his lack of conventional education, he became one of the originators of the Polish School of Posters.

 Jan Lenica wrote:

 He discards everything that unnecessarily distracts the viewer and wholly focuses on tearing off the adjective, verb, adverb and conjunction from the noun.